 The tilt and shift lens has two main advantages over other lenses:

-Tilt-shift lens can do amazing things to control the perspective.
-Tilt determines the plane of focus by allowing you to point the lens at an angle other than perpendicular to the image plane, (As a normal lens do it only focus on a singular and perpendicular plan) With tilt, the focal plane becomes pliable, it becomes possible to capture an image entirely in focus (background and foreground), as well as narrow the focal plane and make it surrounded by soft blur.
-Another thing tilt can do is making the miniature-faking possible, creating the illusion of super-shallow depth of field.
+The tilt-shift lens can do amazing things to control the perspective.
+Tilt determines the plane of focus by allowing you to point the lens at an angle other than perpendicular to the image plane, (As a normal lens it only focuses on a singular and perpendicular plan) With tilt, the focal plane becomes pliable, it becomes possible to capture an image entirely in focus (background and foreground), as well as narrow the focal plane and make it surrounded by soft blur.
+Another thing tilt can do is make the miniature-faking possible, creating the illusion of super-shallow depth of field.

 The relation between the lens image plane and the camera sensor plane